 After starting the program, it dawned on him that medicine was not his true calling.
 Perhaps being at the same university that also happens to house the most prestigious wine program in the United States – and among the most renowned in the world – made him recall with great fondness his first exposure to wine at the knee of his paternal grandfather, who was born and raised in neighboring Guinea.
 That “schooling” began when he was five, naturally with French wine given that country’s colonial past.

 Marke earned his enology degree from Davis and, subsequently, added to his academic resume with an MBA from Sonoma State University.
 His practical experience began at J Winery in Sonoma, followed by a series of moves, each adding another piece to the puzzle that is winemaking.
 At Cosentino Winery, he learned about the rarefied world of high-end Napa wines.
 He was then a barrel enologist at R.H.
 Philips.
-For two years, Marke was charged with cooperage studies, an offshoot field that many winemakers are not privy to.
-(This experience is amply demonstrated by the seamless integration of French oak in Oceano’s first chardonnay release.)
+For two years, Marke was charged with cooperage studies, an offshoot field that many winemakers are not experienced in.
 During a stint at Benziger, he was immersed in that family’s heightened concern for soil and winemaking purity.

 From there, Marke made a seemingly counterintuitive jump to Gallo.
 He reasoned that it’s always a good idea to revisit the basics of one’s craft, and given Gallo’s depth and breadth of resources, it was the perfect place for him to hone all of the skills associated with the production process.